Parents sue Madison schools over transgender policy

 The form states that parental consent is needed to change name and gender in official records but students can use their chosen name and pronouns without parental permission.
 The form states that any interviews with the student are confidential in defiance of a state law that gives parents access to all education records, according to the lawsuit.

-Keeping parents in the dark about their children’s sexuality interferes with parents’ right to guide their children through life-altering decisions and provide professional help their children may urgently need, the lawsuit contends.
+The lawsuit contends that keeping parents in the dark about their children’s sexuality interferes with parents’ right to guide their children through life-altering decisions and provide professional help their children may urgently need.

 “There is no compelling government interest in keeping secret from parents that their child is dealing with gender dysphoria,” the lawsuit says.